King-Darius/LofiSymphony/README.md

 1. The launcher checks that a compatible Python (3.9–3.11) is available.
 If not, install one from [python.org](https://www.python.org/downloads/) first.
 2. A `.lofi_venv` folder appears beside `launcher.py`; this is your self-contained environment.
-3. Dependencies are downloaded (this can take a few minutes the first time; add `--with-musicgen` later if you want the optional Audiocraft packages).
+3. Dependencies are downloaded (this can take a few minutes the first time because PyTorch, torchaudio and Audiocraft are installed as part of the default bundle).
 4. Streamlit starts automatically and opens a browser tab at [http://localhost:8501](http://localhost:8501).
 If a tab does not open, copy the displayed URL into your browser manually.
 5. Use the **Generator**, **Performance** and **Timeline** tabs to create ideas.
 Stop the app at any time with `Ctrl+C` in the launcher window.